DruidSmith/civic-hacking/EIA-EPA_Mashup.md

 ### Useful Outputs

-Note that the service returns many core elements that may be useful in applications, for example latitude and longitude:
+Note that the service returns many core facility elements that may be useful in applications, for example latitude and longitude:

 > "Latitude83":"40.659509",
 "Longitude83":"-79.337818"

 These can be useful for displaying a simple map, for example using [Leaflet.js](http://leafletjs.com/).

-However, the one that can be very powerful in terms of mashups and unlocking a lot of additional data is the FRS Registry ID
+However, the one attribute that can be very powerful in terms of mashups and unlocking a lot of additional data is the **FRS Registry ID**

 > "RegistryId":"110000538525",